-Convention volunteer James Adams is preparing to tackle the famous Santiago de Compostela walking challenge in April to raise cash for the Derwent Project.
+Convention volunteer James Adams is tackling the famous Santiago de Compostela walking challenge to raise cash for the Derwent Project.

-Some of the places James is set to pass through on the route include: Roncesvalles, Pamplona, Estella, Logronno, Castilla Y Leon, Burgos, Leon, Astorga, Ponferrada, Arca and finally in our destination of santiago de Compostela.
+James' route includes: Roncesvalles, Pamplona, Estella, Logronno, Castilla Y Leon, Burgos, Leon, Astorga, Ponferrada, Arca and finally in our destination of santiago de Compostela.
 The highest pint of the walk will be on day 23 on the Monte Irago (which is 1,530m above sea level).

-To donate to his appeal, fill in the form below.
+To donate to James' appeal, fill in the form below.